ComNets-Bremen/MobilityModelCheck/README.md

 7. Select the MobilityModelCheck folder (the top most folder of the OPSLite project) and run using - `Run -> Run As -> OMNeT++ Simulation`

-8. Use the generated statistics and log (in `results` folder) to compute statistics - a separater parser maybe required to parse the log file to extract required stats (such as number of contacts, contact durations, etc.)
+8. Check the generated statistics and the node paths file

 ## Statistics Generated

-The models generate the following statistics using OMNeT++ statistics mechanism.
+The models generate the following statistics using OMNeT++ statistics mechanism at node-level and network-level.

 1. Contacts Made - The number of contacts made  by every node.